siva-sundar/the-frontend-interview/README.md

 18. Implement a polyfill for `Array.prototype.reduce` // Refer <https://jsvault.com/>

-19. What's a closure and lexical scoping ?
+19. What is closure and lexical scoping

 20 Write a function to get the following output.